 You need to consider the cost of:

-a) the costs of buying and running your own car (out of post-tax income), and reclaiming fixed mileage rates from your company.
+- buying and running your own car (out of post-tax income), and reclaiming fixed mileage rates from your company.

-b) the costs of buying and running a company car (out of company income), plus the additional personal tax and Employers’ Class 1A NICs.
+- buying and running a company car (out of company income), plus the additional personal tax and Employers’ Class 1A NICs.

 Remember that the costs of buying and running a car via the company, and the additional NICs are offset against its Corporation Tax bill, as are any fixed mileage rates you reclaim from your company (if using your own car).